Credit Cards: Statistics and Facts

 - Expanded markets; ability to sell to customers throughout Canada and around the world in the currency used by the retailer.

 When making a purchase, consumers can choose to use cash, cheques, debit cards, credit cards as well as electronic payments services like PayPal and Interac Online.
-More than 91% of adult Canadians have at least one credit card3 and this method of payment is the choice for the overwhelming majority of retail e-commerce transactions.
+Eighty-nine per cent of adult Canadians have at least one credit card3 and this method of payment is the choice for the overwhelming majority of retail e-commerce transactions.